Author: Joe Kizlauskas

 Bet on the Greyhound Races

-Greyhound racing is form of racing that has been around since 1926.
+Greyhound racing is a form of racing that has been around since 1926.
 Many horse racing betting strategies also apply to greyhound racing.
 The first race being held at the Belle Vue in Manchester.
 Since then, Greyhound racing has been a good excuse to socialise with family and friends.
 Now, punters can go watch greyhound racing live, whilst placing bets and having meals!
 But for the true, experienced greyhound bettors, the betting is also done online.
 Greyhound racing is like any sort of racing, in the sense that there’s a running track and anything can happen, just like Horse Racing.
 Greyhound racing is a regular occurrence and can be bet on weekly, which means the next opportunity to win some money off greyhound betting is just around the corner.

 To really master the world of greyhound betting, it is really important to know the different categories that exist within greyhound betting.
 The cash prizes for these categories differ, so you can image the most money is to be won with the more competitive races in the top categories.
 The Greyhound Derby is the top category with the best racers, the prize money for this equates to £50,000.
 There are 6 rounds in the derbies and approximately 180 greyhounds.
 The greyhound derbies are split into 2 different derbies: the Scottish Greyhound Derby and the English Greyhound Derby.

 Other types of races include Category 1, Category 2 and Category 3 races, along with Minor Open Races and Invitation Races.